carbon-data-specification/Customer-Data/website/specs/cdsc-wg1-01/overview.md

 * `electric_service_territory` - Geographic area where data and/or functionality for utility electric services is supported
 * `natural_gas_service_territory` - Geographic area where data and/or functionality for utility natural gas services is supported
+* `fuel_oil_service_territory` - Geographic area where data and/or functionality for utility fuel oil services is supported
 * `water_service_territory` - Geographic area where data and/or functionality for utility water services is supported

 ---